iamsayedanowar/PicFlip/README.md

 # PicFlip

-This is a Django project for converting images.
+A Django project for converting images.
 Users can upload an image, choose the desired output format and download the converted image instantly.

 ## Setup Instructions